 7.1 All admissions at the School are subject to the Student and accompanying family members having appropriate residency rights or visas that are compliant with UK Border Authority requirements.

 8.1.
 Parents must give notice in writing in the circumstances and in the manner described in this clause 7.

 8.2.
 A full Term’s written notice is required from the Parents to the School if Parents wish to cancel their acceptance of an offer to take a place at the School prior to the student commencing their enrolment at the School, or alternatively one Term’s tuition fees will be payable to the School in lieu.

 8.4.
 Once the Student has commenced their enrolment at the School, Parents must give one full Term’s written notice before reducing or cancelling any of the Extras (see section 5.14).
 The School reserves the right to charge a Term’s fees for these Extras in lieu of notice.
-The exception to this is private music lessons for which three months' written notice is required.
+The exception to this is private music lessons for which four weeks' written notice is required.

 8.5.
-Written notice must be sent by electronic e-mail or by letter to the Head of the School and received by the final day of the penultimate Term the Student will be in the School.
+Written notice must be sent by electronic e-mail or by letter to the Head of the School (or Director of Admissions) and received by the final day of the penultimate Term the Student will be in the School.
 See the current Calendar for specific dates.
 Verbal notice to other staff does not constitute formal written notice.